 Make Time to Manage Your Money

-An important step in achieving a financially fit lifestyle is to get organized.
-This requires managing not only your financial documents, but also your time.
+Getting organized is an important step toward a financially fit lifestyle.
+This requires managing your financial documents, and also your time.

-Consider financial planning to be part of your normal routine.
-Just as you would schedule time to go to the grocery store or visit the gym, you should also plan time to maintain a healthy financial life.
+Consider financial planning part of your normal routine.
+Just as you would schedule time to go to the grocery store or the gym, you also should plan time to maintain a healthy financial life.
 Dedicate time each week to thinking, talking and learning about money management.
 Commit 30 to 60 minutes each week toward financial planning, and talk with your spouse or partner about developing a plan together.

 Organize Your Financial Documents

 Some of the documents that you should keep in an easily accessible fireproof box at your home and/or in secure cloud-based storage include:

 - Bank statements